It’s not far from Kyoto, so I highly recommend visiting.

 A lot of beautifully painted sliding doors can be viewed in the temple facilities.
 As some of them are really old, taking photos is not allowed.

 After you finished your cup of tea, you’ll come across the “Banryutei Rock Garden” on your way back.
-It is actually the largest(!) rock garden in Japan with 2349m.
+It is actually the largest(!) rock garden in Japan.
 The design is of a pair of dragons emerging from a sea of clouds to protect the Okuden (the holiest temple facility).

 The “dragons” are made of 140 pieces of granite brought from Shikoku and the white sand is from Kyoto.